judsonlmoore/judsonlmoore.com/_pages/refund-policy.md

 <p><a href="{{ site.url }}/terms-and-conditions/">Terms and Conditions</a> | <a href="{{ site.url }}/refund-policy/">Refund Policy</a> | <a href="{{ site.url }}/privacy-policy/">Privacy Policy</a> | <a href="{{ site.url }}/disclosures/">Disclosures</a></p>

+This refund policy applies only to products or services purchased directly through this website.
+If, for example, you purchased an item produced by this site through a third-party supplier (such as Amazon) then only the refund policies set forth by that vendor apply to your purchase.

-Our policy lasts 30 days.
-If 30 days have gone by since your purchase, unfortunately we can’t offer you a refund or exchange.
+Our refund policy lasts 30 days.
+If 30 days have gone by since your purchase, unfortunately, we can’t offer you a refund or exchange.

 To be eligible for a return, your item must be unused and in the same condition that you received it.
 It must also be in the original packaging.